chingu-voyages/voyage-project-tier3-dinosaurs/README.md

         - taxonomy
         - namedBy

+- Dinosaur news and discoveries
+    - [ ] Consume a second API that's related to dinosaur (News API).
+    - [ ] Display news about recent dinosaur discoveries.

 - Responsiveness
     - [ ] Ensure the web application is responsive and accessible across various devices and screen sizes.
     - [ ] Utilize responsive design techniques to adapt to different viewport sizes.

 ### Extras (Not Required)
-- Display news about recent dinosaur discovery
+- User profile page
-    - [ ] Consume a second API that's related to Dinosaur
+    - [ ] Track user search history.

 ## Acceptance Criteria
+- User authentication
+    - [ ] Users should be able to sign up and sign in.

 - Search Functionality
     - [ ] Users should be able to search for dinosaurs by name, weight, length, country and diet.
     - [ ] Search results must dynamically filter displayed dinosaurs based on the entered name, weight, length, country and diet.